cmayomsft/BotToBot-Handoff/CSharp/README.md

 ### Conversation Navigation

 In each of the bots, conversation navigation (or the ability to change the topic of conversation) is handled via [Global Message Handlers](https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/core-GlobalMessageHandlers) that inspect each message for pre-defined navigation commands supported by that bot.
 When a Global Message Handler matches a navigation command to the [`Text`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.bot.connector.imessageactivity.text?view=botbuilder-3.8#Microsoft_Bot_Connector_IMessageActivity_Text) of an [`IMessageActivity`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.bot.connector.imessageactivity?view=botbuilder-3.8), the handler changes the conversation flow by resetting the dialog stack and forwarding the message to the `RootDialog` for the bot.
 The `RootDialog` inspects the `IMessageActivity` and calls the appropriate dialog for the conversation flow.
 The `RootDialog` also takes the appropriate action when that Dialog is finished (either successfully by calling [`IDialogStack.Done()`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.bot.builder.dialogs.internals.idialogstack.done--1?view=botbuilder-3.8#Microsoft_Bot_Builder_Dialogs_Internals_IDialogStack_Done__1___0_) or unsuccessfully via [`IDialogStack.Fail`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.bot.builder.dialogs.internals.idialogstack.fail?view=botbuilder-3.8#Microsoft_Bot_Builder_Dialogs_Internals_IDialogStack_Fail_System_Exception_).
-Navigation commands are global to the bot, since every message is inspected for navigation commands, allowing the user to change the topic of conversation at any time in the converation.
+Navigation commands are global to the bot, since every message is inspected for navigation commands, allowing the user to change the topic of conversation at any time in the conversation.
 Navigation commands differ from replies, which apply to a specific prompt ("What is your name?") from the active dialog in the conversation flow.
 A message is considered a reply to a prompt from the active dialog if it doesn't match any navigation commands.

 For more details on providing conversation navigation in a bot, see the [Conversation Navigation](https://github.com/cmayomsft) sample (coming soon).